 The Practical for Dedicated Status Courses can only be shot on one of the Exercises below:

-Black Powder Handguns or Rifles, or Semi-Auto Rifle/Carbine or Lever Action Rifle Targets are not accepted for practical for the dedicated status courses with NHSA
+Black Powder Handguns or Rifles, or Semi-auto Rifle or Lever Action Rifle Targets are not accepted for practical for the dedicated status courses with NHSA

 Candidates may shoot the required Targets downloaded below at a publically recognised shooting range.
 For ease members might want to use one of the ranges mentioned on the List of NHSA Friendly Ranges (click here), but it is not compulsory that you must shoot on one of the ranges on that list.
 You must, however shoot on a shooting range.